yairEO/tagify/README.md

 the same values that appear between `[[` & `]]`.

-Applying the setting `dropdown.position:"text"` is encouraged for mixed-content tags, because the suggestions list weird when there is already a lot of content on multiple lines.
+Applying the setting `dropdown.position:"text"` is encouraged for mixed-content tags, because the suggestions list looks weird when there is already a lot of content on multiple lines.

 If a tag does not exist in the *whitelist*, it may be created by the user and all you should do is listen to the `add` event and update your local/remote state.